Bancard/bancard-connectors/vpos/sdk/python/README.md

     # payment_url is the URL that you should show to the payer in case you want him to pay within the Bancard website
     # bancard_response is the JSON object that contains the exact response from bancard
     bancard_process_id, payment_url, bancard_response = generate_charge_token(marketplace_charge_id, amount, description, approved_url, cancelled_url)
+except BancardAPIException:
+    pass # see the exceptions.py file to see all the exceptions that could occur
 ```